 Dr. Dustin Haines is the Research Coordinator of the Lake Superior National Estuarine Research Reserve.
-His research lies at the intersection of ecology, conservation, and resource management, and he has extensive experience working with invasive plants and restoration.
-He has worked in a broad variety of ecosystems, including forests, grasslands, and deserts, and with diverse taxa, including plants, reptiles, mammals, insects, and microbes.
-He has a degree in wildlife ecology and conservation from Northwest Missouri State University, and a PhD in ecology from the University of Minnesota – Twin Cities.
+His research lies at the intersection of ecology, conservation and resource management, and he has extensive experience working with invasive plants and restoration.
+He has worked in a broad variety of ecosystems, including forests, grasslands and deserts, and with diverse taxa, including plants, reptiles, mammals, insects and microbes.
+He has a degree in wildlife ecology and conservation from Northwest Missouri State University, and a doctor of philosophy in ecology from the University of Minnesota Twin Cities.
 His professional experience includes being a postdoctoral researcher on invasive species (University of Massachusetts Amherst) and restoration plant materials (University of Minnesota Duluth), a college instructor (University of Minnesota Duluth and Wheelock College), and a biologist (U.S. Geological Survey and the Utah Division of Wildlife Resources).